Alabama jobless rate jumps to 12.9%, area counties over 11% because of pandemic

-MONTGOMERY — Alabama's seasonally adjusted unemployment rate jumped to 12.9% in April during the economic shutdown linked to the coronavirus pandemic, the worst in nearly 37 years, the state said today.
+Alabama's seasonally adjusted unemployment rate jumped to 12.9% in April, its worst in nearly 37 years, and even with a business shutdown linked to the coronavirus pandemic the increase surprised an economic forecaster.

+Ahmad Ijaz, the executive director and director of economic forecasting in the University of Alabama’s Center for Business and Economic Research, said he had anticipated less of an increase from March's 3% unemployment rate.

+The spike in the jobless rate "was due to a combination of both an increase in the number of unemployed and a drop in the civilian labor force,” both statewide and in Morgan, Lawrence and Limestone counties, Ijaz said.

 Decatur's unemployment rate in April was 12.2%, and Athens' was 10.8%.